Sumboard

 3. Compose SDK - Sisense's newest offering, a set of client-side libraries for building custom analytics experiences.
 Still relatively new with limited production examples.

 Enterprise security includes row-level security, single sign-on, access controls, and compliance certifications.
-This is where Sisense's enterprise focus becomes clear—the security capabilities are robust.
+This is where Sisense's enterprise focus becomes clear, the security capabilities are reliable.

 The Enterprise Problem Sisense Solves